 We have installed the new Spar permanently so it’s now in place, the reskinning of the top of the empennage is completed and we are getting close to putting the wings back on the airplane.
 Here are some updated pictures:

 We are getting very close to putting the wings back on the aircraft which presents a whole new challenge.
-We are thinking of creating a customer platform we can use to lift and hold the wings in place while we reattach the controls, fuel lines, electric, etc. Then since the attach points closer together as we go.
+We are thinking of creating a customer platform we can use to lift and hold the wings in place while we reattach the controls, fuel lines, electricity, etc. Then since the attach points closer together as we go.
 I’ll get you some images of what we come up with but we are estimating we are only days away from being ready to get those wings back on this bird.